JillCrungus/GillespiePass/README.md

 Click to C/C++ category

-Disable warnings and disable treat warnings as errors
+Disable warnings and disable treat warnings as errors (These may be done already)

 3. Once you've done this for both of the projects you can right click > build them.